Alao-Abiodun/walletAPI/README.md

-In this tutorial we will be learning how to use git and github, and I will be take you through some process that will guide you well in know how to using the tools very well.
+In this tutorial we will be learning how to use git and github, and I will be take you through some techniques that will guide you well in know how to using these tools effectively.

 ## Prerequisite
 - install git